maci0/gke-inference-from-scratch/part2.md

 ```

 **Note on Model Loading:**
 Each time a pod starts, it will download the model from HuggingFace Hub.
 For small models like Gemma-3-2B, this takes a few minutes.
 For larger models (70B+), initial startup can take 10-20 minutes or longer.
-In Part 5, we'll cover how to significantly speed this up by caching models in GCS and using local SSDs.
+In Part 5, we'll cover how to significantly speed this up by caching models in GCS, using local SSDs and other storage options.

 ### 1.2 Verify the Deployment